 Science Education Outreach Program (SEOP)

-Click here for information and application.
+Click here for information and the application.

-• Framed maps of the Elk River Chain of Lakes for school libraries
+- Framed maps of the Elk River Chain of Lakes for school libraries

-• Science equipment, such as microscopes, placed in classrooms
+- Science equipment, such as microscopes, placed in classrooms

-• Participating teachers received most or all of their Wish-List requests
+- Participating teachers received most or all of their Wish-List requests

-• Total funding from TLA since 2011: more than $76,000.
+- Total funding from TLA since 2011: more than $76,000.

 Internship Program Overview